chengzhag/Implicit3DUnderstanding/README.md

 ##### About the testing speed

-When using marching cube to reconstruct mesh with LDIF, the CUDA kernel is used to optimize the speed.
+Thanks to the simplicity of LIEN+LDIF, the pretrain takes only about 8 hours on a 1080Ti.
-However, we ported the file-based interface of the kernel in [Tensorflow implementation](https://github.com/google/ldif) which is bottlenecked by the file IO.
+However, although we used the CUDA kernel of [LDIF](https://github.com/google/ldif) to optimize the speed, the file-based interface of the kernel still bottlenecked the mesh reconstruction.
-This is the main reason why our method takes so much time in object and scene mesh reconstruction.
+This is the main reason why our method takes much more time in object and scene mesh reconstruction.
-To improve the speed, you can lower the parameter ```data.marching_cube_resolution``` in the configuration file.
+If you want speed over mesh quality, please lower the parameter ```data.marching_cube_resolution``` in the configuration file.

 ## Citation